Leads vs. Opportunities

 In either case, your sales funnel is inferior in quality.

-Lead qualification demarcates the two parts or halves of the sales process.
+Lead qualification demarcates the two parts.

 Leads (Suspects → Prospects) → Opportunities or Deals → Customers